-Summer Law Program in Madrid faculty are internationally recognized scholars who provide students with a well-rounded academic experience.
+Summer Law Program in Madrid faculty members are internationally recognized scholars who provide students with a well-rounded academic experience.

 Professor Borrajo Iniesta was an associate professor of law at the Complutense University in Madrid from 1984 - 1989 and was appointed a full professor of law at the University of Navarra, where he taught from 1993 - 1995.
 He has also lectured at the Sorbonne in Paris, the European University in Florence, Italy, the Academy of European Public Law in Spetses, Greece and at the College of William and Mary, both in Virginia and at their summer program.
 He is currently senior staff attorney at the Constitutional Court of Spain in Madrid, where he also teaches at the University Institute Ortega y Gasset.

 Javier Martinez-Torron, J.D.

 He is a titular member of the International Academy of Comparative Law, vice president of the Canon Law and Law-and-Religion section of the Spanish Royal Academy of Jurisprudence and Legislation, and honorary foreign member of the National Academy of Law and Social Sciences of Cordoba (Argentina).
 He was co-founder of the Spanish Association of Comparative Law and a member of its board of directors.
 He has been a member of international and Spanish advisory bodies in the area of freedom of religion and ethics; in particular, the OSCE/ODIHR Advisory Council on Freedom of Religion of Belief, the Advisory Commission on Religious Freedom of the Spanish Ministry of Justice, and the Committee of Bioethics of the Autonomous Region of Madrid, Spain.
 He has a J.D. from the University of Granada and a J.C.L., J.S.D., and a J.C.D. from the University of Navarra.

 Her scholarship includes articles on international trade law, women in international law, corporate social responsibility, and business and human rights.
-She is the publications chair for the International Human Rights Committee of the American Bar Association Section of International Law, and is currently working on a book on the emerging area of business and human rights due diligence.
-She holds a J.D. and Certificate in Foreign and Comparative Law from Columbia University School of Law, an LL.M. from Universitaet Konstanz (Germany), an M.B.A. from Saint Louis University Chaifetz School of Business, and a B.A. in Economics and Philosophy from Northwestern University College of Arts and Sciences.
+She is the publications chair for the International Human Rights Committee of the American Bar Association Section of International Law and is currently working on a book on the emerging area of business and human rights due diligence.
+She holds a J.D. and certificate in foreign and comparative law from Columbia University School of Law, an LL.M. from Universitaet Konstanz (Germany), an MBA from Saint Louis University School of Business, and a B.A. in economics and philosophy from Northwestern University College of Arts and Sciences.

 Lorena Bachmaier Winter, J.D.

 She is a member of the Spanish Royal Academy of Jurisprudence and Legislation and the Ibero-American Association of Procedural Law and has consulted for Spain’s Ministry of Justice.
-Over the years she has been a fellow at the Alexander von Humboldt Foundation and a visiting scholar in the Max-Planck Institute for Foreign and International Criminal Law (Freiburg, Germany), the University of California-Berkeley and Harvard University.
+Over the years she has been a fellow at the Alexander von Humboldt Foundation and a visiting scholar at the Max-Planck Institute for Foreign and International Criminal Law (Freiburg, Germany), the University of California-Berkeley and Harvard University.